mtemkit/Python-Discord-AI-Chat-Bot/README.md

 ### Hosting:

+Update: This bot will no longer be hosted indefinitely for public use.
+It will mainly be for testing the code.
+If you manage catch the bot a few hours after I update the code, I've opted to leave the bot live for up to six hours after each code update.

-PythonAnywhere with Github Actions (in progress)
+PythonAnywhere with Github Actions (still updating only for testing purposes)

 ~~Firebase Cloud (previously)~~

 Considerations:

+The bot should hypothetically be able to run indefinitely for free using PythonAnywhere hosting.
+However, the GPT-3 Davinci model (OpenAI's currently most powerful model besides ChatGPT) is starting to incur costs since I have ran out of credits so I will only be running the bot for testing purposes mainly using Github Actions.
+I have also opted to use the slightly weaker Babbage model for the chat bot to minimize these testing costs.

-I am solely using github actions in the mean-time meaning that the bot may not always be live.
+Therefore, for now, I will solely be using github actions meaning that the bot may not always be live.
 It's possible to run the bot for up to six hours at a time with every git push using solely Github Actions while running the python chat bot file with a workflow.
-I also occasionally host the bot locally for testing purposes.
+I will also occasionally host the bot locally for testing purposes.
+Although hosting in this way is free, the API will still cost.

-However, you can eventually expect the bot to run continuously once I've switched from firebase to another free hosting service.
+~~However, you can eventually expect the bot to run continuously once I've switched from firebase to another free hosting service.~~

 The previous hosting service used for this project was Firebase Cloud with Github Actions for deployment but I found out that using Firebase Cloud Functions requires a pay-as-you-go plan so I've decided to delete the hosting files and functions and start over.
 At the moment, I've started looking into PythonAnywhere.
+I will add the code to enable hosting with this service but won't be implementing it until I can find a free and strong chatbot API that allows for a small number of users.

 ### Languages Used for Deployment: